 Super Vegan Wool Socks for Serious Warmth

-These five alternatives to wool socks will be wonderfully warm for the winter ahead.
+These awesome alternatives to wool socks will be wonderfully warm for the winter ahead.
 Choose your favorite fabric and fit to fill your shoes with snuggly softness.
 All of these socks are suitable for everyday wear with both sneakers and boots.

 Why we like them: A Certified B Corporation* that donates a pair of socks for each pair that you buy.
 These socks will keep your feet cool in the summer and warm in the winter and come in calf & quarter sock lengths.
 They are fully cushioned on both leg and foot with major moisture-wicking properties and a nice, neutral color selection.